|

 For reasons still unclear, testimony presented was limited to supporting

-the defense argument that Tehlirian acted alone to bring to justice, compelled by the haunting memories of the destruction of his family and
+the defense argument that Tehlirian acted alone to bring to justice, compelled by the

 mass murders.
 It is highly improbable that the execution in series of